yortus/routist/README.md

 ## To Do List

+- [ ] rename Taxonomy --> TxonomyNode?
+Need to make clear each instance fundamentally represents a node, and a bunch of them form a graph
 - [ ] decouple address from Request
 - [x] add Pattern#intersect, update all call sites (just make-taxonomy)
 - [ ] create Taxonomy class and/or add /src/taxonomy/index.ts